Preconditioned Chebyshev BiCG for parameterized linear systems: An inexact variant of preconditioned Chebyshev BiCG for parameterized linear systems

-We consider now a flexible BiCG setting, where the action of $(K-\sigma M)^{-1}$ as well as the action of $(K-\sigma M)^{-T}$ are applied inexactly at each iteration.
-Specifically, the action of $P(\sigma)^{-1}$ and $P(\sigma)^{-T}$ are applied iteratively, and the accuracy of the applications varies from one iteration to the next.
-This approach, inspired by the work \cite{Vogel2007}, eliminates the need for an LU decomposition of $P(\sigma)$, offering an improvement in performance for approximating solutions to \eqref{our-problem}.
 Similar approaches, where Krylov methods have been used as preconditioners, have been investigated in, for example, \cite{Chapman1998,deSturler1996,SimonciniSzyld2003}, as well as \cite{Axelsson1991,Szyld2001,Vuik19932}, where stopping criteria was utilized.
-To our knowledge, this is the first time a flexible BiCG method has been used to solve for the solution of multiple shifted systems simultaneously and the first time such a framework has been paired with a linearization of the form in \eqref{companion} to solve parameterized systems, where the dependence on the parameter is nonlinear.
+To our knowledge, this is the first time an inexact BiCG method has been used to solve for the solution of multiple shifted systems simultaneously and the first time such a framework has been paired with a linearization of the form in \eqref{companion} to solve parameterized systems, where the dependence on the parameter is nonlinear.